HypeCheck

 Digestive

-Patented enzyme blend that may help digest protein, but evidence is very limited.
+Patented enzyme blend that may help digest protein.
+Very limited clinical research available.

 Weak evidence